- Home

 Prosthodontics Postgraduate Program

 The 36-month postgraduate program in prosthodontics was begun in 1978 to provide postdoctoral education for dentists wishing to prepare for specialized practice.
-Clinical expertise is strongly emphasized and the program prepares the student for successful attainment of Board certification.
+Clinical expertise is strongly emphasized, and the program prepares the student for successful attainment of certification by the American Board of Prosthodontics.
 The program offers a Certificate in Prosthodontics and an optional Master of Dental Science (MDS) degree.

 Program Type | Accredited Advanced Education |